-Comenius is an educational part of the EU's Socrates program that aims to promote cooperation and understanding between different cultures and countries in Europe.
+Erasmus is an educational part of the EU's schools program that aims to promote cooperation and understanding between different cultures and countries in Europe.

 Its main aims are to enhance the European studies aspect of schoolwork and to help develop language and intercultural awareness and social cohesion.

-We are very pleased to report that Braunton Academy has been successful in being redesignated for the International School Accreditation for the next three years through to 2016.
-It is a great accolade to the hard work of the International School team which includes Mr Langmead and Mr Pearce.
+We are very pleased to report that Braunton Academy has been successful in being re designated for the International School Accreditation until 2020.
+It is a great accolade to the hard work of the International School team.
+If you want to know more and are interested in helping with future visits from International partners or if you or your child is interested in this great opportunity of hosting a guest from one of our partner schools. - please see Mr Langmead.

 We are currently raising funds for the Amigos Charity .